- 2 Bedrooms

 - Trash collection

-Make sure you be aware of the cancellation policy before reserving.
-You'll probably be offered trip insurance.
-Trip insurance, which normally costs between 1% - 5% of the standard rental home rate, provides travellers with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed as a consequence of personal health care emergencies or storms, as well as hurricane evacuation expenses, such as a unforeseen motel stay or additional gas.
+Cancellation policies vary with each rental.
+Rental home management companies and individual rental owners typically offer their guests the option to purchase trip insurance.
+Trip insurance, which normally costs ranges from 1% - 5% of your base rental home rate, can provide travellers with reimbursement of their vacation costs (and subsequent rental home costs) for any nights missed due to personal health care emergencies or weather, as well as hurricane evacuation expenses, such as a unexpected hotel stay or additional gas.

-When you believe you've identified "the one", start the booking process.
-Do not forget that most rental contracts will require a considerable rental deposit and/or security deposit to cover the rental owner.
+After you feel you've found "the one", begin the booking process.
+Do not forget that most rental contracts require a substantial rental down payment and/or security deposit to protect the rental owner.

 During your Stay

-- Make sure to walk through the rental home one final time and look for damages.
-If at all possible, do this walk-out assessment with the property owner present.
-If the property owner is not available, ensure that you take photos of the property to record its condition.
+- When your things are all out, begin a walk-through of the rental to make sure no damage occurred during your remain.
+If it is possible, do this walk-out review with the property owner present.
+If the property manager is not available, remember to take photos of the property to record its condition.